 What kinds of tutoring options are available?
 (Hint: there is free tutoring from CLASS (the Center for Learning, Access, and Student Success), the Chemistry Center, Computer Science Center, the Math and Stats Center, and the Writing Center).

 Were you approaching your midterms having had a good night’s sleep?

 How are you planning your time for homework, studying, etc.?
 Could there be a better way to keep track of your work and allow you the time you need to prep for exams?

-College is harder than high school, and many students have a hard time realizing that changes need to be made in their study habits.
+College is harder than high school, and some new students students have to discover changes need to be made in their study habits.
 As parents/family members, remember to be supportive of your student.
-Remember that the thirty second Frantic Phone Call is when your child feels the most overwhelmed.
-There is still plenty of time to improve.
+That thirty second Frantic Phone Call is when your child feels the most overwhelmed, but there is still plenty of time to improve.
 Your student should use the first few months of school to discover what it takes to succeed.
 There is also Academic Coaching within the CLASS; read more here.